zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

 ***How much time does hosting service take to rollout a new version of extension to the relevant stage?***

-The hosting service takes about 5 minutes to publish the latest version to all DCs.
+The hosting service takes about 5 minutes to publish the latest version to all data centers.

 * * *